taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Learning Spark by Mark Hamstra
 - MapReduce Design Patterns: Building Effective Algorithms and Analytics for Hadoop and Other Systems by Adam Shook and Donald Miner

+Big Data Engineering

+- The Self-Service Data Roadmap: Democratize Data and Reduce Time to Insight (2002) by Sandeep Uttamchandani
+- Designing Cloud Data Platforms by Danil Zburivsky, Lynda Partner
+- Data Governance: The Definitive Guide: People, Processes, and Tools to Operationalize Data Trustworthiness (2021) by Evren Eryurek, Uri Gilad, Valliappa Lakshmanan, Anita Kibunguchy-Grant, Jessi Ashdown
+- Data Management at Scale: Best Practices for Enterprise Architecture (2020) by Piethein Strengholt
+- The Self-Service Data Roadmap: Democratize Data and Reduce Time to Insight (2020) by Sandeep Uttamchandani
+- Big Data: Principles and best practices of scalable realtime data systems (2015) by Nathan Marz, James Warren
+- Foundations for Architecting Data Solutions: Managing Successful Data Projects (2018) by Ted Malaska, Jonathan Seidman
+- The Enterprise Big Data Lake: Delivering the Promise of Big Data and Data Science (2019) by Alex Gorelik
+- Data Pipelines Pocket Reference: Moving and Processing Data for Analytics (2021) by James Densmore

 <br>

 <h2><a name="ai_t" href="#ai_c">Artificial Intelligence</a></h2>